teamniteo/handbook/5_People/career-technical.md

 * Fully capable of designing, owning, and running entirely new, novel systems.
 * Recognized widely in the industry for material contributions to the state of the art.
 * Invents new concepts, pushes the whole organization forward regularly.
-* Usually at least 12-15+ years of programming experience.
+* Usually at least 12-15+ years of technical experience.